-Do you want that, too?
+Do you want some financial peace, too?
 Then try basic budgeting and don’t let your hard-earned money slip away.
-Find an easy free spreadsheet to get started below.
-But first,…
+Find an easy free budget worksheet to get started below.
+Be sure to get your copy at the end of this post!

 Though I know from experience how beneficial budgeting even in a very basic form is I drop the ball once in a while.
-And every single time I fell off the band wagon our money just slips away somehow and is never seen again.
-Like water that will find its way, our money will inevitably be gone by the end of the month somehow.
+And every single time all money will inevitably be gone by the end of the month somehow.
 It seems to be some kind of magic if you ask me.

 So, obviously, you better tell your money where to go before it sneaks out of your home in the middle of the night.